-- Defence social workers are qualified professionals who are knowledgeable about the ADF and the military lifestyle. - Family liaison officers have extensive knowledge of the region and can help families connect with local community groups and support services.
-They are also proactive in organising a range of information sessions and social events. - Education liaison officers provide information and support to families around children's education and schools in the area.
+- Defence Social Workers are qualified professionals who are knowledgeable about the ADF and the military lifestyle. - Family Liaison Officers have extensive knowledge of the region and can help families connect with local community groups and support services.
+They are also proactive in organising a range of information sessions and social events. - Education Liaison Officers provide information and support to families around children's education and schools in the area. - Military Support Officers are uniformed members who provide advice, assistance and practical support in relation to military matters.
 DMFS PROGRAMS & SERVICES 24-HOUR SUPPORT If you need support, help, or advice at any time, contact the Defence Member and Family Helpline on 1800 624 608.
 The Helpline operates 24-hours a day, seven days a week and is staffed by qualified human services professionals, including social workers and psychologists.
 PARTNER EMPLOYMENT The Partner Employment Assistance Program provides funding for initiatives to assist ADF partners with employment when they are relocated on posting, or if their ADF member is medically transitioning, and for some reregistration costs.
 Partners have the flexibility of opting to receive services from Defence's professional employment services provider or a provider of their choice.
 DEPENDANTS WITH SPECIAL NEEDS Families who have dependants with special needs can get information and practical assistance to reduce the impact of relocation.
 SUPPORT DURING DEPLOYMENT AND TIME APART DMFS provides a range of services, practical assistance and products to help inform and prepare ADF members and families for every stage of deployment.
 Support includes advice and referral to local support services, access to resilience programs, assistance in emergencies and crisis, and connection to community groups.
 Families can also opt in to receive regular deployment support calls by registering with the Defence Member and Family Helpline on 1800 624 608.

-CHILDREN'S EDUCATION DMFS has dedicated education liaison officers to provide advice to families, and funds Defence School Mentors to support Defence children through changing schools and times of parental absence.
+CHILDREN'S EDUCATION DMFS has dedicated Education Liaison Officers to provide advice to families, and funds Defence School Mentors to support Defence children through changing schools and times of parental absence.
 ACCESS TO CHILDCARE DMFS maintains a network of childcare centres around Australia, with priority placement for ADF families.
 Families who are facing difficulties accessing childcare, such as when they move to a new area or change their work or care arrangements, can also access an individual case management service to help them find registered childcare services in their local community.
 EMERGENCY AND CRISIS SUPPORT DMFS provides a range of practical and emotional support programs for families facing emergency or crisis, including assistance in time of illness, injury, domestic crisis or bereavement.
 Members and their families can access 24-hour support, social work and assessment, or referral from the all-hours Defence Member and Family Helpline.
 TRANSITION TO CIVILIAN LIFE Joint Transition Authority delivers support to members and their families transitioning to the Reserves or separating from the ADF.
 There is a range of support programs to assist ADF members and their families when they transition to civilian life, enabled by a transition coach.
-The coach helps to build a personalised package of support based on the circumstances and post-transition goals of the member and their family.
-The coach remains with the member and their family for up to two years post-transition.
-For more information, please email transition.richmond@defence.gov.au.
+The coach helps to build a personalised package of support based on the circumstances and post-transition goals of ↓ DMFS staff during the DMFS Welcome Expo at Sydney Zoo.